jasonmccallister/vscode-container-use/README.md

 - **Command Palette Support**: Use `Container Use: Open Terminal` to select an environment from a quick pick list
 - **Automatic Refresh**: Environment list updates automatically and can be manually refreshed

-The extensions offers quick ways to interact with agents working in git worktrees, allowing the user to merge environments, delete environments, open a terminal into the environment, all using VS Code commands.
+The extensions offers quick ways to interact with agents working in git worktrees, allowing the user to merge environments, delete environments, open a terminal into the environment, all without leaving the editor.